-If advanced users of the Stackable Platform want to define their own internal release within their company, they can easily add their own release.
-This has the following benefits:
+If advanced users of the Stackable Platform want to define their internal release within their company, they can easily add their release, which has the following benefits:

-Same operator versions across the whole company.
-This produces more uniform environments and makes debugging and helping other teams easier.
+Identical operator versions across the whole company produce more uniform environments, making debugging and helping other teams easier.

-If the company is only interested in a subset of the available operators you can only add your relevant operators into your release and not install all the other operators.
+Suppose the company is only interested in a subset of the available operators.
+In that case, you can only add your relevant operators to your release and install some other operators.

-For a custom release you need to create a
+For a custom release you must create a

 releases.yaml file could look as follows: